sebasgeiger/blogpost1/sample.md

 echo "    <script src=\"https://kit.fontawesome.com/b03388ca7d.js\" crossorigin=\"anonymous\"></script>" >> index.html
 echo "</head>" >> index.html
 echo "<body>" >> index.html
-echo "    <h1>If blue, html and style sheets are working<h1>" >> index.html
+echo "<h1>If blue, html and style sheets are working</h1>" >> index.html
+echo "<p id=\"demo\">Press button to test Javascript</p>" >> index.html
+echo "<button id=\"button\">Button</button>" >> index.html
+echo "<script src=\"js/page.js\"></script>" >> index.html
 echo "</body>" >> index.html
-echo " <script src=\"js/page.js\"></script>" >> index.html
 echo "</html>" >> index.html
 ```
 This code contains all the things neccessary for an html page including connecting to the style sheets.
 To make sure the code executes I added a h1 heading so you can see if the text appears and if the color appears that I put in the style.css file.
+I also added a line of text and a button that I will use to test the javascript file I created.
+The text on the line will change once the button is pressed.
 ### CSS
 For the css files I added all the code from the normalize style sheets that I used for almost every front end project.
 This sets lots of defaults styles that can be universally used for any project.
 ```